Traditional office workplaces are on the verge of extinction. A new kind of mobile device is about to make them obsolete.

 - Security management, as well as remote management of mobile devices, will become indispensable for any large organization.

-- Important corporate data will be stored in “private clouds.”
+- Critical corporate data will be stored in “private clouds.”

 - Offering a highly secure connection and a bullet-proof point-to-point security system will become a top strategic priority.